pdxrconf/pdxrconf.github.io/content/pages/faq.md

 Yes!
 See the <a href="/venue">Venue</a> for more details.

 ### Is there a preferred hotel?
 Yes!
-[University Place Hotel](https://www.uplacehotel.com/) is offering a discounted rate for Cascadia R attendees.
+[University Place Hotel](https://www.uplacehotel.com/) is offering a discounted rate for Cascadia R attendees (\$111/night plus tax, breakfast included, \$13/day parking).
 Guests can call the Hotel at 503-221-0140 and ask for the "Cascadia Conference" block.

 ### Where do I park?
 For the conference, free parking is available at Robertson Life Sciences Building Parking (RLSB) Garage.
 The garage entrance is located North of the building on S Meade St between S Moody St and S Bond Ave.
 For the workshops, Parking Structure 1 and 2 are located next to the Karl Miller Center (KMC).
 All day parking is $14 and street parking is also available in the area.
 See the <a href="/venue">Venue</a> for maps and more details.